About Carroll University's Education Program

-The Department of Education at Carroll University strives to model and facilitate the development of dispositions that will help candidates transform from their previous role as students in yesterday’s classrooms to tomorrow’s educational leaders.
-Four dispositions that are integral to preparing candidates to be excellent educators and collaborative colleagues include:
+The Department of Education at Carroll University strives to model and facilitate the development of core values that will help candidates transform from their previous role as students in yesterday’s classrooms to tomorrow’s educational leaders.
+Four values that are integral to preparing candidates to be excellent educators and collaborative colleagues include:

 - Constructivist Perspective–Facilitate students’ understanding of themselves as learners through planning, teaching and assessment